vmware/container-service-extension/docs/CSE_CONFIG.md

 # should match exactly one template.
 Matching is driven by name and revision of
 # the template.
 If only name is specified without the revision or vice versa,
 # the rule will not be processed.
 And once a match is found, as an action the
-# following attributes can be overriden.
+# following attributes can be overridden.
 # * compute_policy
 # * cpu
 # * memory
-# Note: This overide only works on clusters deployed off templates, the
+# Note: This override only works on clusters deployed off templates, the
 # templates are still created as per the cookbook recipe.

 #template_rules: